 Vistas, bays and strange palm trees

 Now on the southern coast of Raiatea, this was the least populated part of the island.
-Wild beaches, sleepy villages, endless coconut plantations, towering cliffs and beautiful bays – are what were in store for this part of the roadtrip.
+Wild beaches, sleepy villages, endless coconut plantations, towering cliffs and beautiful bays – are what was in store for this part of the road trip.

 I came across a few interesting looking palm trees, some on tiny motus smack in the middle of the lagoon that had enough room for three or four trees.
 I’ve seen thousands of palm trees so far on this trip, known around here as ‘the trees of life’, but I’ve never seen them grow horizontal to the water.
 So cool and so wild!

 After a magical few hours on the road, quite a few spent on the side of the road digesting the views, it was time to wrap up this road trip around Raiatea and head back to town.
 Tomorrow is going to be a very busy day!